 9. Reflect: same as you should be doing with everything in life, you need to step back and reflect on your goals and plans.
 This is where you can amend and alter goals and sub-goals, also add-in some more.

 I leave you with one of my favorite New Year Resolution quotes by Oprah!

-What are your new year resolutions for 2017?
+What are your new year resolutions for this year?